This policy should be read alongside and in addition to the following:

 - When you make a purchase, our payment service provider, will also collect and process your credit card or other payment details.
 If you contact us, we may also keep a record of that correspondence.
 We may also keep records of your transactional history with us.

-- We may collect data relating to your visits to the website that cannot identify you but records your use of our website, online courses and content including IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths.
+- We may collect data relating to your visits to the website that cannot directly identify you but records your use of our website, online courses and content including IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths.

 - We may receive information about you from third parties who are legally entitled to disclose that information such as credit reference agencies.